Out & About: Calendar of area events | Calendar | Journal Gazette

 FRIDAY AND SATURDAY

-Christkindl Market of Bryan – 4 to 9 p.m.; also, Thursday; features handmade items and entertainment; on the square, downtown Bryan, Ohio; ends Dec.
-18.
+Christkindl Market of Bryan – 4 to 9 p.m.; features handmade items and entertainment; on the square, downtown Bryan, Ohio.

 SATURDAY

-Shop Small Saturday – Part of Downtown Improvement District's Days of Holly Shopping; participating downtown businesses; Santa will tour district from back of trolley from 11 a.m. to 1 p.m., Buddy the Elf and Jovie will make appearances from back of trolley from 1:30 to 3:30 p.m. and Heartland Sings! will provide holiday caroling through district from 6 to 8 p.m.; for more information, go to downtownfortwayne.com.
+Shop Small Saturday – Part of Downtown Improvement District's Days of Holly Shopping; participating downtown businesses; Anna, Elsa and Kristoff will tour district from back of trolley from 11 a.m. to 1 p.m.; Fort Wayne Children's Choir Treble Choir will perform at YLNI Farmer's Market from noon to 1 p.m.; Santa will make appearance from 1:30 to 3:30 p.m. on trolley tour; Fort Wayne Children's Choir Youth Chorale will carol throughout district from 5 to 7 p.m.; Chain Gang Barbershop Quartet will stroll streets and carol from 6 to 8 p.m.; for more information, go to downtownfortwayne.com.

-Parlor City Christmas – Various activities and events around Bluffton beginning at 8 a.m.; 10 a.m. to 2 p.m. outdoor fire and Pinewood Derby track at Arts, Commerce and Visitors Center; 10 a.m. to 4 p.m. trolley rides at Christmas at the Mansion at Wells County Historical Museum; 11 a.m. to 1 p.m. visit Santa; for more events, go to blufftonindiana.net/parks-department/

 SUNDAY